About Diane Szulecki, editor

 Original Research: The Benefits of Rapid Response Teams: Exploring Perceptions of Nurse Leaders, Team Members, and End Users.”
 It matters how a health care facility’s members regard its rapid response team (RRT).
 Subjective perceptions that the program has benefits—even in the absence of objective confirmation—tend to be associated with its continued use and long-term sustainability.
 This qualitative study investigates the perceptions of nurse leaders, RRT members, and RRT users concerning the benefits of RRTs.
 Its findings suggest several recommendations for practice, policy, and further research.

 CE Feature: Revisiting Child Sexual Abuse and Survivor Issues.”
 Child sexual abuse is a global issue that all nurses must be aware of as they care for children in various care settings.
-This article focuses on the prevalence, potential risk […]
+This article focuses on the prevalence, potential risk factors, and […]

 2016-11-21T13:01:25-05:00February 26th, 2016|Nursing, nursing perspective|0 Comments